DoTheEvo/veeam-prometheus-grafana/README.md

 But to better visualize the lack of information coming from the machines there might be some benefit to daily wiping pushgateway clean.

-For this the dockerhost can have a simple systemd service and timer.
+For this the dockerhost can have a simple systemd service and a timer.

 `pushgateway_wipe.service`
 ```ini